brodieG/unitizer/README.md

 ![diff
 example](https://github.com/brodieG/unitizer/raw/rc/extra/gif/review1.png)

-Do you wish that you could immediately start debugging your failed tests without additional set-up work?
+Do you wish that you could start debugging your failed tests without additional set-up work?

-`unitizer` immediately drops you in the test environment so you can immediately debug _why_ the test failed:
+`unitizer` drops you in the test environment so you can debug _why_ the test failed without further ado:

 ![review
 example](https://github.com/brodieG/unitizer/raw/rc/extra/gif/review2.png)